 Ingredients

-- 1 tsp corn or potato starch
+- 1 teaspoon corn starch or potato starch

-- 1 tbsp granulated sugar
+- 1 tablespoon granulated sugar

-- ¼ tsp pure vanilla extract optional
+- ¼ teaspoon pure vanilla extract optional

-- Berry or fruit syrup optional
+- Berry or fruit syrup for serving, optional

 Instructions